 2. You Have Several Types of Users

-There are different roles in the digital asset management process, and you should implement user permissions according to the structure of your company.
+There are different roles in DAM, and you should implement user permissions according to the structure of your company.

-The users of a digital asset management system are widely distributed across a firm.
-Chances are, most departments, especially your marketing teams, will use specific aspects of a digital asset management platform every day.
+The users of a digital asset management solution are widely distributed across a firm.
+Chances are, most departments, especially your marketing teams, will use specific aspects of a DAM platform every day.

 Marketing and content will use the system to make new advertising material, product videos and images, or even 3D content available company-wide.